 - Homemade Coconut Milk: You can use my Easiest Coconut Milk instead of store bought if you like.

-- Cocoa: For more health benefits, use organic raw cacao instead of cocoa, or use organic carob powder for AIP.
+- Cocoa: If you like, you can also use raw cacao instead of cocoa, or use carob powder for AIP.

 You can substitute about 2/5 tsp powdered stevia, or to taste for the plain liquid stevia, and you can also use 1 1/2 Tbsp honey, maple syrup, or coconut sugar for AIP.